Valkyrin/Valkyrin/README.md

 <p>
 mostly hanging around the docks or with friends

+NORTHERN ENGLAND RAHHHHHHHHHH

+UP THE NORTH!!!
+FLY THE RED AND YELLOW STRIPES!!!

 I'm often not paying attention to my screen so pls whisper if it seems like i'm ignoring you!!!

 **FEEL FREE TO MSG ME!!
 I PROMISE I WILL RESPOND AT SOME POINT**